top of page

 Testimonial from a Church That Plans to Build 80+ units of Affordable Housing

 The pastor and a trustee of this church wrote of Phil Burns and Andre White, members of the MHCH Congregational Land team: “We are so grateful to have been connected to Phil Burns and Andre White to support our church.
-Taking a collaborative approach, they helped us reconsider our campus, and looked how we could build affordable housing and a new spiritual center on our property….
+Taking a collaborative approach, they helped us reconsider our campus, and looked at how we could build affordable housing and a new spiritual center on our property….
 Affordable housing has not been built in our city since 2005.
 A year and a half later, we are in a position to understand our options going forward.
 We see a way to meet a deep community need, and a potential way to be sustainable for the next 55+ years....Many churches are facing a precipice.
 Innovation is necessary.
 With declines in membership and funding in the last four years, we faced a huge challenge….Not only have we benefited from the deep land use and real estate expertise, we have also enjoyed their willingness to think creatively and strategically.
 I can’t think of any better examples of innovative leadership.”

 About the Congregational Land Committee